-The annual Fête de l’Humanité is three days of live music (65 acts including headliners The Chemical Brothers, Alain Souchon, Lauren Hill), debates (because the French love a good debate), arts and cinema expositions, a bal populaire, a book fair, a 10k with over 600,000 participants on Sunday, and activities for kids.
+The annual Fête de l’Humanité is three days of live music (60 acts including headliner Iggy Pop), debates (because the French love a good debate), arts and cinema expositions, a bal populaire, a book fair, a 10k with over 600,000 participants on Sunday, and activities for kids.
 The main sponsor/organizer is the daily newspaper L’Humanité, whose motto is “Envie de Changer Le Monde” (The desire to change the world), so you can imagine it’s quite a leftie leaning festival where politics, social justice and liberty are the main stars.
 This year it takes place in La Corneuve (northeast suburbs), and three-day passes are just €35 (camping and parking also possible).
 Free for kids under 15.

 The bandstand of the Parc Floral botanical gardens in the Bois de Vincennes (12th, M° Chateau de Vincennes) hosts the Festival Classique au Vert classical music concerts by international musicians every Saturday and Sunday from 4pm-6pm (open stage for amateur musicians at 11am).
+Listen to music from Debussy and Chopin to West Side Story.
 Entry to the gardens €6.
 The gardens also have playgrounds, a butterfly house, photo exhibits, and gorgeous floral displays, of course!

 Get out your earplugs, it’s time for the 18th annual Techno Parade de Paris!
 It starts at noon (so far location is a secret) and finishes at République for a huge party.
 Check out their FB page for better information on the practicalities.